benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_SYMBOL_RATE
 ===============

+Used on cable and satellite delivery systems.

 Digital TV symbol rate, in bauds (symbols/second).
-Used on cable standards.

 .. _DTV-INNER-FEC: